seance/paraverse/pages/environment.md

 >
 > In either case, a piece of equipment in a different category can be rolled up.

+#### Alchemists

+- reagents
+- alloys

+#### Temples

+- elixirs
+- spirits
+- cordials

-#### Temples and Monasteries
+#### Monasteries

-Temples and monasteries offer healing and divinely restorative services to travelers who are missing limbs, or even resurrection, if a corpse and some coin is procured.
+Monasteries offer healing and divinely restorative services to travelers who are missing limbs, or even resurrection, if a corpse and some coin is procured.

 Divine acts of restoration and resurrection are not exclusive to the rich &mdash; they simply cost *all* of your [wealth](wealth#wealth-level) &mdash; but you must first conclude a small negotiation.